operatorai/modelstore-docs/concepts/libraries.rst

     # Upload the model
     meta_data = model_store.sklearn.upload("my-domain", model=clf)

-This will add a :code:`joblib` dump of the model into the archive.
+This will create a :code:`joblib` dump of the model.

 Tensorflow
 ------------